openstax/ce-styles/README.md

 # Cook a New Book

-1. Find the UUID of the book you want
-  - point your browser to `cte-cnx-dev.cnx.org` and find a book you want.
-  - click "More Information" and copy the **ID**
 1. run `./scripts/fetch-book statistics ${ID}`
   - **Example:** `./scripts/fetch-book statistics 69619d2b-68f0-44b0-b074-a9b2bf90b2c6@11.330`
   - **Note:** This will require you to log in via ssh.
 Also, make sure the **ID** contains the version.